FlorentGuyon/esiea-osint/README.md

 # ESIEA | OSINT Project

 This project is an open source intelligence (OSINT) tool.
-Using personal data (name, e-mail address...), it collects open informations (photos, texts...) from different web sources and writes them all in a JSON file and a PDF report.
+From personal data (name, e-mail address...), it collects open informations (photos, texts...) from different web sources and writes them all in a JSON file and a PDF report.

+This tool works on Linux, Windows and Mac.

 ## Getting Started